odeke-em/restAssured/README.md

 Embedding RestAssured in an application:
 ========================================

-  The official API can be found here: [resty](https://github.com/odeke-em/resty.git "Resty")
+  The official client application API can be found here: [resty](https://github.com/odeke-em/resty.git "Resty").

 Getting started: